Latest coronavirus statistics

-The number of lab-confirmed coronavirus cases in West Berkshire is 511 – an increase of one from yesterday.
+The number of lab-confirmed coronavirus cases in West Berkshire is 511 – no change from yesterday.

 Daily reported Covid-19 deaths are now measured across the UK as deaths that occurred within 28 days of the first laboratory-confirmed positive test.